Character varieties of a transitioning Coxeter 4-orbifold: The hyperbolic and AdS character variety of

-The representation $\rho_0$ is clearly in the image of $\Psi$, as $\rho_0=\Psi_{\eta_0}$ where $\eta_0$ is the holonomy representation of the complete hyperbolic orbifold structure of the cuboctahedron, as expressed by Equation \eqref{eq:rep rho0 hyp ads}.
-The variety $X(\Gamma_{\mathrm{co}},\Isom(\Hyp^3))$ is a 12-dimensional manifold in a neighborhood (say $\mathcal H_0$) of $[\eta_0]$, since it corresponds to a neighbourhood of the complete hyperbolic orbifold structure of the right-angled cuboctahedron in its deformation space.
-To show this, the same proof of \cite[Proposition 5.2]{KS} applies, as a well-known ``reflective'' orbifold version of Thurston's hyperbolic Dehn filling \cite{thurstonnotes} (note that the ideal cuboctahedron has 12 cusps).
+The set $\bar X(\Gamma_{\mathrm{co}},\Isom(\Hyp^3))$ is a 12-dimensional manifold in a neighborhood (say $\mathcal H_0$) of $[\eta_0]$, since it corresponds to a neighbourhood of the complete hyperbolic orbifold structure of the right-angled cuboctahedron in its deformation space.
+To show this, the same proofs of \cite[Proposition 5.2]{KS} apply (see also the related discussion in \cite[Section 5]{KS}), as a well-known ``reflective'' orbifold version of Thurston's hyperbolic Dehn filling \cite{thurstonnotes} (note that the ideal cuboctahedron has 12 cusps).